Back to app

 How org mode looks different

 A solo photographer works under /dashboard with a personal plan.
 An organization gets a team workspace with its own navigation, branding and billing.
-The top bar reads SnapFlow · {your org name}, and the nav is:
+Here's every item in the top menu, left to right, and what it's for:

-• Projects — your jobs, each grouping one or more shoots (events). (org-only)
+• Projects — your long-running jobs, each grouping one or more shoots (events). (org-only)

-• Albums — the flat list of every event/album.
+• Albums — the flat list of every event/album you can see.

 • People — the athlete/face registry.
-Shown when your plan includes recognition — the corporate Pro tier and up, and all agency tiers (the entry-level corporate plan doesn't surface it).
+Shown when your plan includes recognition (see the note below).

 • Clients — your client CRM. (org-only)